-PREREQUISITE: Concurrent enrollment in the highest (pre-AP, AP) equivalent year/grade
+PREREQUISITE: Concurrent enrollment in the highest (Honors, AP) equivalent year/grade advanced English course.

 SUMMER ASSIGNMENT: There is no Summer Assignment currently planned for this course.

-APPROXIMATE FEES: \$94 for the AP Government

-Examination (optional, but expected)
+APPROXIMATE FEES: \$97 for the AP Government Examination (optional, but expected)

-COURSE DESCRIPTION: Advanced Placement (AP) curriculum is designed to give students an analytical perspective on government and politics in the United States.
+COURSE DESCRIPTION: AP curriculum is designed to give students an analytical perspective on government and politics in the United States.
 Students will study both general concepts used to interpret U.S. politics and examine specific examples of those concepts.
 The AP Government course requires students to learn facts and concepts and understand typical political processes.
 The course will require students to master historical and analytical skills, including; chronological and spatial thinking, historical research and interpretation.
 Students will evaluate viewpoints presented through major print and electronic media, understand statistical data and analyze trends related to significant political events.
 Emphasis is placed on applying problem-solving and critical-thinking skills, interpreting graphs and tables, organizing information, evaluating information, and communicating orally and in writing.
-The course aims to help the student to participate effectively and democratically in the American political society.
+The course aims to help the student to participate effectively and democratically in American political society.
 Interested students may take the Advanced Placement Government and Politics Examination; performance on the test determines possible college credit.
 The UW-Madison may award up to four college credits.
 To see college credit criteria for the UW system visit uwhelp.wisconsin.edu/testing/ap.aspx.

-ADVANCED PLACEMENT COMPARATIVE GOVERNMENT AND POLITICS
+AP COMPARATIVE GOVERNMENT AND POLITICS 4241

-Credit: 1 (Weighted grade) Level: 11,12 NOTE: This course does NOT fulfill the political science-Civics graduation requirement.
+NOTE: This course does NOT fulfill the political science-civics graduation requirement.